jfbrou/Dignity/README.md

 #### 5. Bureau of Labor Statistics' Consumer Expenditure Survey (CEX) [7]

 - Data in `.csv` format is available [here](https://www.bls.gov/cex/pumd_data.htm#csv) with documentation [here](https://www.bls.gov/cex/pumd_doc.htm).
-- A codebook linking expenditure categories to UCC codes and other details is in each `Data/Raw/CEX/intrvw"yy"` directory.
+- A codebook (created by the authors) linking expenditure categories to UCC codes and other details is in each `Data/Raw/CEX/intrvw"yy"` directory.
 - Data for all relevant years (1984–2022) are included in `Data/Raw/CEX`.

 #### 6. U.S. Census Bureau's Population Estimates Program (PEP) [8]